EnterpriseDB/repmgr/README.md

 `repmgr 4` is a complete rewrite of the existing `repmgr` codebase.

 Supports PostgreSQL 9.5 and later; support for PostgreSQL 9.3 and 9.4 has been dropped.
-To use `repmgr 4` with BDR 2.0, PostgreSQL 9.6 is required.
+Please continue to use repmgrd 3.x for those versions.

+### BDR support

+`repmgr 4` supports monitoring of a two-node BDR 2.0 cluster.
+PostgreSQL 9.6 is required for BDR 2.0.
+Note that BDR 2.0 is not publicly available; please contact 2ndQuadrant for details. `repmgr 4` will support future public BDR releases.

 Building from source
 --------------------